protieusz/Forever-1-Keyboard-PICO-Version/README.md

 Part of the design was assisted by policum, the designer for GRIN QUERN which the Forever-1 is inspired from.

-Update Nov 18, 2023: The gerber production files have been uploaded.
+**Update Nov 18, 2023:** The gerber production files have been uploaded.
 Print at your own risk.
 Lots of advance soldering technique is required.
 No support will be given.
+BOM list is inside the build guide excel file along with the links.

 Update Aug 30, 2023: PCB from PCBWay has arrived.
 Keyboard has been assembled except for the case and waiting for the nylon knob print.